 We know which policies are working and spot emerging problems early.
 In our policy research we combine these insights with analysis of the wider social and economic trends affecting everyone in Somerset, we set out new ideas to improve policy and campaign for change.

 Our Research and Campaign team meet regularly to review the key issues faced by people in Somerset and the unfairness that has been experienced.
-This data is then used to lobby MPs, councillors, the local authority, and others, as well as presenting our findings in the media and taking part in awareness raising activities.
+This data is then used to lobby MPs, councilors, the local authority, and others, as well as presenting our findings in the media and taking part in awareness raising activities.

 In the last year we have campaigned locally on issues such as: